“`xml

 - Class access

-- Personal training options
+- Personal training availability

-Some gyms have trial periods.
+Some gyms let you trial things out.

 Registering with USA Boxing

-It’s needed to compete and provides insurance.
+It’s what you need to compete and also provides insurance coverage.

-- Go to the USA Boxing website
+- Head to the USA Boxing website

 - Fill out the online form